 Symptoms and signs of work-related asthma

-Some of the general symptoms of this type of asthma include: difficulty in breathing, shortness of breath, chest tightness, wheezing, coughing, runny nose, nasal congestion and eye irritation.
+Some of the general symptoms of this type of asthma include difficulty in breathing, shortness of breath, chest tightness, wheezing, coughing, runny nose, nasal congestion and eye irritation.
 If one thinks they have occupational asthma, it is best to ask your medical practitioner for a referral to an asthma specialist.

 Is one entitled to occupational asthma compensation?

-If an individuals breathing has been worsened or caused by their workplace or job, they are entitled to get occupational asthma compensation.
+If an individual’s breathing has been worsened or caused by their workplace or job, they are entitled to get occupational asthma compensation.
 You can claim the above compensation if your employer is responsible for worsening or causing your condition.
 It the right of your employer to protect you while at work.
 If your working environment or job leaves you at risk of work-related asthma or other breathing problems, procedures and policies should be put in place to prevent you from contacting such respiratory problems.

 Compensation differs from one individual to another.
-The amount one receives depends on personal circumstances, and with consideration of certain factors such as the disability caused, severity of the symptoms and likelihood of the asthma worsening over time.
+The amount one receives depends on personal circumstances, and with consideration of certain factors such as the disability caused, the severity of the symptoms and likelihood of asthma worsening over time.